Approximated-Inc/phoenix-custom-domains-example/README.md

 ## Files to check out
+- [OriginChecks](lib/blogz_web/origin_checks.ex) - Contains the function we provide to our check_origin config, for dynamically checking if a request/websocket domain is allowed.
 - [CustomDomainsPlug](lib/blogz_web/plugs/custom_domains_plug.ex) - Sets the `custom_domain` session variable
 - [UpdateHostFromHeaderPlug](lib/blogz_web/plugs/update_host_from_header_plug.ex) - Replaces the conn.host with the value from a specific header, if it exists
 - [Router](lib/blogz_web/router.ex) - See the host matcher scope for primary domain, and custom domains scope